E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Argentina

 Active E-1 treaty.
-Argentine entrepreneurs can apply at the U.S. Consulate in Buenos Aires with relatively quick availability.
+Argentine entrepreneurs apply at the U.S. Consulate in Buenos Aires with relatively quick availability.

-⚠️ Important: Some Latin American countries such as Brazil, Venezuela, Peru, Chile, Uruguay, and most of Central America do not have an active E-1 treaty with the U.S. If you have dual nationality with an eligible country, you can apply under that nationality.
-Consult your case before applying.
+⚠️ Important: Brazil, Venezuela, Peru, Chile, Uruguay, and most of Central America do not have an active E-1 treaty with the U.S. If you have dual nationality with an eligible country, you may apply under that nationality.

 Criterion